 BART knows there is a profound shortage of staffing and funding for affordable housing, infrastructure, land assembly and replacement parking - that means prudently and strategically bringing BART and other financial resources to the table.
-To this end, BART will be creating an investment strategy in 2017 that establishes ways to evaluate the investment BART is making in projects against the returns in terms of achieving the Performance Targets, generating ridership and fare box revenue, and leveraging other funds.
+To this end, BART will provide biannual performance reports that evaluate the investment BART is making in projects against the returns in terms of achieving the Performance Targets, generating ridership and fare box revenue, and leveraging other funds.